-This is both a pro and cons thing.
+This is both a pros and cons thing.
 While it’s hard to deal with loudness, the pleasure to hear your amp screaming loud is priceless, especially if you are a rocker!

-When you are using real amplifications, you somehow feel forced to pay even more attention to your performance since you’ll have less chances to make so many changes later.
-In one way or another you’ll feel like having a different approach, which results in a better performance.
+When you are using real amplifications, you somehow feel forced to pay even more attention to your performance since you’ll have fewer chances to make so many changes later.
+In one way or another, you’ll feel like having a different approach, which results in a better performance.

 Placing a microphone is an art.
 While you can go safe placing the classic SM57 in front of your cabinet, its positioning can dramatically change the recorded sound.
 Place the mic in front of the center of the speaker and you’ll have a brilliant sound, move it on the border and you’ll have a more middle-range sound.

 You need to have a clear idea of the sound you need before you start recording because you’ll not have so many chances to change it later.
-Yes, you can equalise and filter, but there are definitely fewer options than with plug-ins.
+Yes, you can equalize and filter, but there are fewer options than with plug-ins.

 Real gear is expensive.
 Imagine having to buy heads, cabinets, microphones, etc… Well, super satisfying and a dream come true for most of us, but I guess not for everyone.
 Unless you are a lucky one with an endless budget, in that case… good for you!